A Few Words

 My wife, Laura, and my 3 boys are literally the center of my life.
 Having the flexibility to spend more time with them was a core driver of my decision to start my own firm.
 I consider myself lucky that I get to work out of my home and spend more time with them.

-Golf is another large part of my life, but not in the “all financial advisors play golf” type of way.
-I have been playing since I was a child and really got the bug around age 10.
+Golf has also been an important part of my life since I was a child.
+I really got the bug around age 10.
 From then on, I’ve played competitively.
 I played junior tournaments, played in college and now continue to play in various amateur events.
-I was never quite good enough to turn pro, and don’t get to play as much these days with my 3 young kids, but I still have great passion for the game and enjoy trying to get better.
-To give you an idea of this passion, I won an award in college for best book collection with over 100 golf books.
-It’s only grown since then…
+I was never quite good enough to turn pro, and don’t get to play as much these days with my 3 young kids, but I still have great passion for the game and enjoy trying to improve.